dennyzhang/architect.dennyzhang.com/design-project/design-elevator/README.md

-# Design: An Elevator Service     :BLOG:Medium:
+# Design: An Elevator Service     :Project:

 ---